 You can apply online at Denbighshire's website.
-The form can also be downloaded to print and send if required.
-Find your nearest school using the postcode search facility.
+The form can also be requested by emailing schoolsupport@denbighshire.gov.uk To find your nearest school please use the postcode search facility on out website.

-If your child has additional needs, you will need to apply directly to the Additional Learning Needs department (contact details are available on page 3).
+If your child has additional needs, you will need to apply directly to the Additional Learning Needs team for transport to be assessed.
+Their forms are available on Denbighshire's website and their contact details are shown on page 3.